 The recommended daily amount (RI) of total fat is 70g for men and women.

 Within this amount, too many people eat too much saturated fat.
-Within the total amount of fat, the average man should eat no more than 30g of saturated fat per day; the average woman should eat no more than 20g saturated fat per day.
+Within the total amount of fat, the average we should eat is no more than 20g of saturated fat per day.

 When shopping, compare nutrition labels so you can pick foods lower in fat.
 Use the per 100g column to compare.